Families ask coroner to release police Eagle chopper footage of attack after death in custody of Alo Ngata

 Alo Ngata, 29, beat the pensioner and former country musician to within an inch of his life on a Freemans Bay street in July 2018.

-The heavily built Tongan supermarket worker and meth user attacked Reilly without warning, repeatedly kicking and stomping on his head.
+The heavily built Tongan factory worker and meth user attacked Reilly without warning, repeatedly kicking and stomping on his head.

 The savage beating lasted several minutes and only ended when police Tasered Ngata four times, pepper sprayed him twice, and restrained him with handcuffs, leg restraints and a spit hood before taking him into custody.